kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 <code>gnssir at01 2020 100 -doy_end 130</code>

-We have written some code to help you look at these subdaily files - it is not complete as yet, but you can certainly give it a try:
+We have written some code to help you look at these subdaily files - it is not complete as yet, but you can certainly give it a try.
+We have set an outlier criteria of ~3 sigma.
+At this site (without removing biases between frequencies), this will be ~0.12 m, so 0.36 m.

-<code>subdaily at01 2020 -doy1 100 -doy2 130</code>
+<code>subdaily at01 2020 -doy1 100 -doy2 130 -outlier 0.36</code>

-It basically [concatenates the daily files](at01_subdaily_rh.txt.gz) for this period and makes this plot:
+The code [concatenates the daily RH files](at01_subdaily_rh.txt.gz) for this period and also makes this plot:

 <img src=at01_raw.png width=600>